 We recognize that the risks of human rights violations in their supply chain extend from the suppliers with whom we have a business relationship, further, to raw material producers.
 We continuously develop our processes for assessing human rights impacts and risks, mitigating negative human rights impacts and, if identified, addressing these impacts.
 In the long term we aim at full transparency of our operations and supply chain, starting with raw materials.

-Children’s rights are particularly important to us and we do not accept the use of child labor.
-We recognize that, for example, in certain cotton cultivation areas use of child or forced labor still exists.
+Children’s rights are important to us and we do not accept the use of child labor.
+We recognize that, for example, in certain cotton farming areas there is a risk for the use of child or forced labor.
 For this reason, we have joined the international Cotton Pledge initiatives by Responsible Sourcing Network.
 We do not accept materials, in particular cotton, from very high-risk areas.
 Very high-risk areas are defined in our Product Policy.

 It is challenging to ensure that human rights are fully respected through our value chain, but we are determinedly and persistently working on the transparency of our sourcing and on developing the production conditions together with our suppliers

-All documents related to our sourcing, such as a list of contract manufacturers, Supplier Code of Conduct and Product Policy, you can find on the guiding principles page.
+All documents related to our sourcing, such as a list of our partner suppliers, Supplier Code of Conduct and Product Policy, you can find on the guiding principles page.